 An introduction to the systematic study of the environment from physical, biological, chemical, and quantitative perspectives.
-Concurrent registration in ENV120L is required.
+Concurrent registration in ENV320L is required.

-Prerequisite(s): 1 of MAT105(Applied Algebra), MPL(Math Placement Level 3)
+Prerequisite(s): 1 of CHM102(Chemistry for Changing Times), CHM115(General Chemistry I); 1 of MAT105(Applied Algebra), MPL(Math Placement Level 3); BIO152(Evolution, Ecology and Diversity)